uiv-lib/uiv/docs/components/carousel.md

 ## Override indicators

 Use the `indicators` slot to override default Bootstrap indicators.

-This is a scoped slot, use `slot-scope="props"` in Vue 2.5+, otherwise `scope="props"`.

 <carousel-override-indicators/>